 According to studies, deficiencies in safety training are often related to a low level of occupational safety.
-For this reason, we want to discover new ways of developing safety training.
+For this reason, we wanted to discover new ways of developing safety training.

 The development of technology has introduced virtual reality (VR) into safety training, but the amount of research-based evidence of its benefits in safety training is limited.
-As VR safety training is becoming more popular, we need to better understand its mechanisms and effects.
-The objective of our research is to determine how a VR learning environment affects occupational safety behaviour and safety thinking.
+As VR safety training is becoming more popular, we needed to better understand its mechanisms and effects.
+The objective of our research was to determine how a VR learning environment affects occupational safety behaviour and safety thinking.

-The context of the project is the construction industry, but its results can also be used to improve safety training and learning in other industries.
+The context of the project was the construction industry, but its results can also be used to improve safety training and learning in other industries.

 Publications in English